 Scenario B: High pH (Above 7.6)

 Lower pH first with muriatic acid before adding chlorine.
-Add 1 quart of muriatic acid per 10,000 gallons to lower pH by about 0.2 points.
+Use our pH calculator to determine the correct amount of acid for your pool.
+As a general guideline, add 1 quart of muriatic acid per 10,000 gallons to lower pH by approximately 0.2 points (actual decrease varies with alkalinity levels).
 Always add acid to water, never water to acid, and pour slowly into the deep end with pump running.

 Scenario C: Suspected Algae Bloom